SSWConsulting/SSW.People.Profiles/Tom-Bui/Tom-Bui.md

 <br/>

-Tom is a Software Developer at the SSW Melbourne Office.
+Tom is a Senior Software Developer at the SSW Melbourne Office.
 He is a recent graduate from Monash University with a bachelor of IT majoring in Software Development.
 He specialises in front-end development with various modern JavaScript framework such as Angular, React, and Svelte.
 He also has experience with back-end technologies such as .Net Core and NodeJs.

 He is a very motivated person that loves to work and be around his peers.
 He enjoys learning and trying out new technologies.